brentp/hts-nim/README.md

 If you don't use docker, you can use [choosenim](https://github.com/dom96/choosenim) to quickly install Nim and nimble.

+In all cases, it's recommended to use **nim version 0.17.2** which is the latest release.

 Then, from this repo you can run `nimble test` and `nimble install` and then you can save the above snippets into `some.nim`

 and run them with `nim c -d:release -r some.nim`.
 This will run them and save an executable named `some`.